Arusha Region: Culture and cuisine

 Nyama Choma, the northern Tanzanian barbecue, is a popular dish among some communities in the Arusha Region, particularly the Maasai.
-Nyama Choma is properly served with a side of french fries, Pili Pili sauce and a cold local beer or soda.

 Transportation

 Roads

 The A-23 Arusha-Himo road runs east–west and enters the region near Kilimanjaro International Airport.
 It connects Arusha with Moshi and then Himo at the Kenyan border.
 This roads ends at its junction with the A-104 road in the center of Arusha.

 The A-104 runs northward, to the west of Mount Meru, from Arusha to Longido and Namanga at the Kenyan border before continuing to Nairobi.
 The A-104 also runs westward past Monduli to its junction at Makuyuni with the B-144 road that leads to Mto wa Mbu and the Ngorongoro Conservation Area.
 After that, the A-104 curves southward to the east of Lake Manyara and continues on to Babati and Dodoma.

 Most overland travel is done by bus from the city of Arusha.
 Within the city and smaller towns, privately owned and operated dala-dalas (mini-buses) are used.

 The region is landlocked, and there are no navigable rivers.
 The larger lakes in the Rift Valley are not used for transportation.
 The region is home to Lake Eyasi, Lake Natron, Lake Duluti, Lake Empakaai, and the Momella lakes.